PatrickPT/patrickpt.github.io/content/posts/2023_01_31_marp/why_i_love_marp.md

 tages: [MARP,presentation]
 ---

+Storytelling and presentation are the keys to a succesful adoption of your ideas.
+While storytelling is often verbal, a presentation is what stays and often is the thing that decideds whether your stakeholders pay attention or not so much.
+So it has to be aesthetic, clear and simple.

-I show a lot of ideas around my code and often i tend to recreate stuff from my documentation.
+I show a lot of ideas and often i tend to recreate stuff from my code documentation enriched with diagrams.
 It is often a tedious work, recreating things in Powerpoint.
 It bores me and somehow it never looks like i want it to look.

-Since i started with this website and looked into different ways to represent knowledge to other i started using MARP and ... i love it!
-It makes me more productive, efficient and faster.
+Since i started with this blog and looked into different ways to represent knowledge to others i started using MARP and ... **i love it!**

+It simply makes me more productive, efficient and faster.

 ![MARP](/posts/2023_01_31_marp/images/og-image.png)